‘We work better together’: Why Collaboration is key

 - Video games

-Over the past year, we have implemented a strand of work exploring collaborations with the creative sector centred around Digital Storytelling.
-Emerging co-produced projects include Artificial Intelligence (AI) re-tellings of classic stories, site-specific Augmented Reality (AR) interventions in heritage spaces and an immersive experience centred around the centenary of the (re)discovery of the Tomb of Tutankhamun in 2022.
+Emerging co-produced projects include Artificial Intelligence (AI) re-tellings of Shakespeare, site-specific Augmented Reality (AR) interventions in heritage spaces and an immersive experience centred around the centenary of the (re)discovery of the Tomb of Tutankhamun in 2022.
+Read about them all on our Blog.

 If you have an idea for a collaborative project you’d like to work on, or you’d simply like to find out more about this work, get in touch with Imelda Dooley Hunter, Creative Industries Officer: firstname.lastname@example.org.
 Details of upcoming events will be added shortly.

-Sign up to receive updates about collaborative workshops, events and funding opportunities.
+Sign up to our newsletter to receive updates about collaborative workshops, events and funding opportunities.